network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Apache Traffic Server starting at version 9.1.0 supports configuration as a responsiveness server.
 It requires the generator and the statichit plugin.

-The sample configuration file then is:
+The sample remap configuration file then is:

 ~~~
 map https://nq.example.com/api/v1/config \